google-deepmind/pysc2/docs/environment.md

 *   `action_parser`: Collects statistics about actions and general replay stats and prints to console
 *   `player_info_parser`: Collects General player info at each replay step and saves to file

-To build a custom replay parser, a class that inherits from the BaseParser needs to be defined.
+To build a custom replay parser, a class that inherits from BaseParser needs to be defined.
 The main method of the replay parser is the `parse_step` method.
 This function must take as arguments:
 `obs`,`feat` and `info` which are the game observations, feature layers and replay information at a single step in the replay, which is passed to the parser from `replay_actions` script for each step in the replay file.
 This information is used to parse the desired data.
 If the `parse_step` function returns, the returned value is appended to a list containing the parsed data for each step in the replay.
-Once the replay is finsished, this list is saved to a data file in the supplied `data_dir` directory.
+Once the replay is finished, this list is saved to a data file in the supplied `data_dir` directory.
 If no directory is supplied, the data is not saved to a file.

 The `valid_replay` method of the parent BaseParser class can be overridden to supply a custom